 What does acupuncture feel like?

 Fear of needles is not uncommon and it's normal to feel a little uneasy at first!
 Most of us have only experienced hypodermic needles through blood draws and injections - which are uncomfortable experiences.
 The sensation you feel from an acupuncture needle is nothing like the feeling you get with a shot.

-- Acupuncture needles are extremely fine - about the width of a human hair.
+- Acupuncture needles are flexible and extremely fine - about the width of a human hair or cat whisker.